-- Go to the Wisconsin Department of Safety and Professional Services website: https://olas.wi.gov/Documents/Manual_Applicant.pdf .
-This site will provide you with directions for creating a username/password for the online licensure application system and also directions how to apply for the NCLEX exam. - 2.
+- Go to the Wisconsin Department of Safety and Professional Services website: https://olas.wi.gov/.
+This site will provide you with directions for creating a username/password for the online licensure application system and also directions how to apply for the NCLEX exam.
+See also the Applicant Process Manual. - 2.
 Complete the application for licensure and provide payment with a credit card.
 It is important that you provide payment at the same time you submit the application.